Object Gateway Architecture

 When using a third party DLL in your application, the best approach is to build a small wrapper class for it, and then create a proxy for this wrapper.
 A wrapper class exposes only the functionality you want, which makes the interface between InterSystems IRIS and the .NET framework very clean and eliminates many potential issues.
 Wrapper classes provide the following advantages:

-Before you can use the .NET Gateway, you must start an instance of the .NET Gateway Server and tell InterSystems IRIS the name of the host on which the server is running.
+Before you can use the Object Gateway, you must start an instance of the .NET Object Gateway Server and tell InterSystems IRIS the name of the host on which the server is running.
 Once started, a server runs until it is explicitly shut down.

-Once the .NET Gateway server is running, each InterSystems IRIS session that needs to invoke .NET class methods must create its own connection to the server, as shown in the following diagram:
+Once the Object Gateway server is running, each InterSystems IRIS session that needs to invoke .NET class methods must create its own connection to the server, as shown in the following diagram:

 ObjectScript code sends a connection request.

-Upon receiving the request, the .NET Gateway server starts a worker thread in which the .NET class methods subsequently run.
+Upon receiving the request, the Object Gateway server starts a worker thread in which the .NET class methods subsequently run.

 The InterSystems IRIS session sends an import request.

-Upon receiving the request, the .NET Gateway worker thread introspects the indicated .NET assemblies and classes.
+Upon receiving the request, the Object Gateway worker thread introspects the indicated .NET assemblies and classes.

 The thread also loads dependent assemblies either from the local directory or from the Global Assembly Cache (GAC).

-The following classes provide most of the functionality used by your InterSystems IRIS .NET Gateway applications:
+The following classes provide most of the functionality used by your InterSystems IRIS Object Gateway applications: